l50/cuckooVagrantBox/README.md

 $ vagrant up
 ```

-Once the machine is finished building (you might get an SSH timeout, who knows why), go to the open GUI window and shut down the machine (if you haven't given it more resources due to the aforementioned error, otherwise disregard this).
-Go ahead and hook the machine up with 4 cores and 4096 MB of RAM and reboot the machine with the **vagrant up** command.
+If you have not already modified the resources of the machine, once it is finished building (you might get an SSH timeout, who knows why), go to the open GUI window and shut down the machine.
+Hook the machine up with 4 cores and 4096 MB of RAM and reboot the machine with the **vagrant up** command.
 Open a terminal window and get to work:

 ```sh
 $ sudo -s